tylernguyen/tylernguyen.xyz/docs/catalog/books.md

 - Gentry, Curt and Bugliosi, Vincent - _Helter Skelter_
 - Grann, David - _Killers of the Flower Moon_
 - Guinn, Jeff - _Road to Jones Town: Jim Jones and the Peoples Temple_
+- Keefe, Patrick Radden - _Empire of Pain: The Secret History of the Sackler Dynasty_
 - Keefe, Patrick Radden - _Say Nothing: A True Story of Murder and Memory in Northern Ireland_
-- ” - The Snakehead: _An Epic Tale of the Chinatown Underworld and the American Dream_
+- Keefe, Patrick Radden - The Snakehead: _An Epic Tale of the Chinatown Underworld and the American Dream_
 - Nelson, Maggie - _The Red Parts: Autobiography of a Trial_
 - Parry, Richard Lloyd - _People Who Eat Darkness: The True Story of a Young Woman Who Vanished from the Streets of Tokyo--and the Evil That Swallowed Her Up_